stx-advox/land/_pages/chapters.md

-As an Advocate member, you will have a community-curated introduction and walkthrough of our exciting Stacks ecosystem.
+As an Advocates member, you will have a community-curated introduction and walkthrough of our exciting Stacks ecosystem.
 We also have great ways to share your contributions with the broader community.